aomlomics/USGS_PCR_Protocol_Eukarya-18S-V9-Lane-Medlin/USGS_PCR_Protocol_Eukarya-18S-V9-Lane-Medlin.md

 Contamination

-- If there are contamination bands appearing on the gel, run another PCR ensuring full sterilization of work spaces and equipment under the hood and use new vials of [AmpliTaq Gold 360 Master Mix](commercial_mm) and molecular water.
+- If there are contamination bands appearing on the gel, run another PCR ensuring full sterilization of work spaces and equipment under the hood and use new vials of Kapa HiFi Hotstart ReadyMix and molecular water.
 If diluted primers are contaminated, use freshly-made aliquot of primers.

-Weak Amplification

-- If you are seeing weak amplification bands on the gel, ensure the master mix and DNA is being fully mixed.
-You can also increase the concentration of primers or tweak the PCR process on the thermal cycler (increasing # of cycles of PCR or optimize annealing temperature).
-The addition of Bovine Serum Albumin (BSA) to master mix is also useful in some cases.

 ## REFERENCES
 Not applicable.